fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/SR-IOV-Lenovo-L14-Gen3/README.md

 | `Tablet`                                                |
 | `USB redirect *`                                        |

-Note: When rebooting, the VM takes ~1 minute to boot, take your time and use Htop to "see" when the VM is really booting
+Note: When rebooting, the VM takes ~1 minute to boot, take your time and use Htop to "see" when the VM is really booting.

 ### **Libvirt Hook Helper**